dodona-edu/dodona-edu.github.io/guides/new-exercise-repo/en.md

 Dodona uses git repositories to manage exercises.
 A repository can contain multiple exercises and must adhere to a [predefined structure](/references/exercise-directory-structure) to be machine-readable by Dodona.

-## 1. Create a GitHub repository
+## 1. Create a Git repository

 A first step is thus to create a git repository.
 You can easily do this on [github.com](https://github.com) or the [Ghent University GitHub instance](https://github.ugent.be).
+We also support GitLab (self-hosted or [gitlab.com](https://gitlab.com)).
 Once created, you can add your repository to Dodona.

 ## 2. Add the repository to Dodona